vatpac-technology/sops/docs/terminal/sydney.md

 Aircraft inbound from the east should be processed via the STAR and be vectored in SWA airspace to facilitate descent.
 They should then be cleared via the **RNP-Y** approach.

-!!! note
-    The **RNP-N** from the north terminates in the circling area and should be **avoided where possible**.
-Where low levels of traffic exist in the SY TMA and BK CTR, its use may be suitable, but in other cases, it is preferred that aircraft track (or are vectored) to the west and commence the RNP-Y or RNP-Z.
+Aircraft inbound from the north should track via the **Z88 airway** and be processed via NIXOD for the **RNP-N** approach.
+This approach is only available to the circling area and may not be suitable during periods of low cloud or reduced visibility.

 ### YSCN Operations
 #### Departures